orbital-skylab/.github/profile/README.md

 If your postgres super user account is not password protected, use `...postgres@localhost...` instead of `...postgres:<password>@localhost...`.

 `JWT_SECRET` is used for user authentication and authorization via JSON web tokens.
+For development, this secret can take any value.
+We recommend a 32-digit random hex number which you can generate [here](https://www.browserling.com/tools/random-hex).
 These tokens are cryptographically signed and contain verifiable user information in a standard format which we use to verify the identity of an entity making a request to the server.
 Unauthenticated and unauthorized users will be rejected with HTTP error `401` or `403` respectively.

 #### 4. Run Migration